 Equality & Inclusion Training

-• We have an annual budget for equality and inclusion training moving forwards.
-Over the past 3 years, this has included Allyship Training, Executive Training, Management & Diversity Training.
+We have an annual budget for equality and inclusion training moving forwards.
+In recent years, this has included Allyship Training, Executive Training, Management & Diversity Training.

 Back to sections